(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 [Hoshi's quarters]

-You'll suffer permanent damage. (sees a disfigured woman) Hoshi?
+sedation immediately.
+You'll suffer permanent damage.
+(He sees a

 HOSHI: You did this.